 Royal jelly is not only the sole source of nourishment for the queen when growing within the jelly-filled "queen cell", she continues to consume it exclusively during her entire life.

 While royal jelly is a natural material produced in healthy honeybee hive populations, it is a precious substance only made in small quantities.
-Because larger amounts are needed as a dietary supplement, methods for achieving higher yields is an important part of commercial production.
+Because larger amounts are needed as a dietary supplement, methods for achieving higher yields are an important part of commercial production.

 It is therefore commonly manufactured by artificially stimulating man-made hives to produce queen bees.
 When the larvae are around four days old, after an excess of jelly is deposited within the honeycomb queen cells, it is carefully extracted from removable frames using special lab equipment and the larvae are destroyed.